We warmly welcome you to study at Charles Sturt University.

 However, if you contact either CSU or IT Masters we will always be happy to redirect your inquiry.

-(*Intake only – only new students can study in these extra sessions)
+(*Extra terms – new and existing students can study in these extra terms however subject selection is limited)

 (~Main study sessions – most subject run at these times)